lalanglarano/TAKLUBAN-FILIPINO-NATIVE-LANGUAGE-PROFANE-DETECTION/README.md

-Here's a refined version of your project setup instructions:

 # TAKLUBAN: Filipino Native Language Profanity Detection

 This project aims to detect profane language in Filipino native languages such as Tagalog, Bikol, and Cebuano using context-based methods instead of a profanity list.